NewDesignFile/template-directory/README.md

 # A Curated List of<br>Powerful AI Tools

-> To suggest an item, please create an issue.
+> To suggest a new tool, please create an issue or a pull request for the readme.

 - [Audio](#-audio)
 - [Copywriting](#-copywriting)